 Scope and potential of coastal ecosystem towards mitigating climate change

-- Mangroves are fairly well mapped, large areas containing seagrass meadows are largely surveyed but areas of tidal salt marsh are un-surveyed and un-documented.
+While mangroves are fairly well mapped and areas containing seagrass meadows largely surveyed, areas of tidal salt marsh are un-surveyed and un-documented.